About the Project

 Slipout Repair at Post Mile 15.1

-As a result of the March 2011 Federally Declared Storm Event, a slipout occurred that resulted in the failure of a portion of roadway shoulder, and loss of embankment fill below the roadway.
-The repair at this location will consist of construction of a soil nail wall.
-Construction began in summer 2016 and will continue through the 2017 season.
+Because of the March 2011 Federally Declared Storm Event, a slipout occurred that resulted in the failure of a portion of roadway shoulder, and loss of embankment fill below the roadway.
+The repair at this location consisted of construction of a soil nail wall.
+Construction was completed in the 2018 season.

 Restoration of Shoulder Width at Post Mile 15.0

 The location of this project is the same location where a soil nail wall was constructed to prevent loss of the roadway in 2012.
-The purpose of this project is to regain roadway shoulder width that was lost during the March 2012 storms.
-This will be accomplished through construction of a Soldier Pile Ground Anchor Wall in front of the soil nail wall that was constructed in 2012.
+The purpose of this project was to regain roadway shoulder width that was lost during the March 2012 storms.
+This was accomplished through construction of a Soldier Pile Ground Anchor Wall in front of the soil nail wall that was constructed in 2012.
 Construction began in 2016 and was completed in the 2017 season, however Caltrans identified further damage to the north and south of this wall and began increasing the length of this newly completed wall.
 The southern extension is complete and the northern extension is under construction in the 2018 season.